-Anatomical changes are characterized by development broader shoulders and chest, voice changes, the appearance of hair (chest, arms, face), development of genital organs, experiences first erections in boys whereas, development of breasts, first menstruations, broadening hips occur in girls.
-In both, the cases there occurs ‘massive structural changes’.
+Anatomical changes are characterized by the development of broader shoulders and chest, voice changes, the appearance of hair (chest, arms, face), the development of genital organs, and experiences of first erections in boys whereas, the development of breasts, first menstruations, broadening hips occur in girls.
+In both, cases there occurs ‘massive structural changes’.

 Adolescence is not only characterized by the common physical changes mentioned above, but this stage of life is also full of emotional and psychological transformations which are no less significant than the physical ones.

-In this phase, the teenagers search for their own identity, look for role models and feel a growing urge for independence; they are put to confusion because the teen is torn between the desire for autonomy and the necessity to remain dependent on his or her parents.
+In this phase, the teenagers search for their own identity, look for role models, and feel a growing urge for independence; they are put to confusion because they are torn between the desire for autonomy and the necessity to remain dependent on his or her parents.

 Friendships become more important and peer pressure increases resulting in changes in behaviour, at times creating conflicts between teenagers and their parents.
-Their carefree feelings or ‘sensation seeking behaviour’ make them vulnerable, teens like to explore new experiences and can, sometimes get exposed to situations that are dangerous or harmful to their health and well-being.
-Many of the adolescents start, smoking cigarettes, drinking alcohol, taking drugs.
-Their attitude towards reckless driving and sexual behaviour also become an important area of concern.
+Their carefree feelings or ‘sensation-seeking behavior’ make them vulnerable, teens like to explore new experiences and can, sometimes get exposed to situations that are dangerous or harmful to their health and well-being.
+Many of the adolescents start, smoking cigarettes, drinking alcohol, and taking drugs.
+Their attitude towards reckless driving and sexual behavior also become an important area of concern.

 Who can provide that support system?